* Division had 2017 revenues of 381 mln euros

 * Deal comes in as Commerzbank undergoes restructuring

-The two banks did not disclose a price for the deal.
-Commerzbank, which is in the process of selling non-core assets, said the division had 2017 gross revenues of 381 million euros ($443 million).
+The two banks did not disclose a price for the transaction, although Commerzbank said its EMC division had 2017 gross revenues of 381 million euros ($443.18 million).

-SocGen said the purchase would boost its asset-management unit Lyxor, which has a strong presence in the field of exchange traded funds, and raise its general profile in Germany, the euro zone’s biggest economy.
+SocGen said the purchase would boost its Lyxor arm, which has a strong presence in the field of exchange traded funds (ETFs) and raise its general profile in Germany, the euro zone’s biggest economy.

 SocGen’s investment bank has been under pressure following the departure of previous head Didier Valet in March over a financial settlement of an investigation into alleged Libor rates-rigging case.